Nathan Moore (American musician)

-Nathan Moore (at times identified under the pen name Percy Boyd) is a United States-based folk music guitarist and singer-songwriter best known for being a founding member of both ThaMuseMeant and Surprise Me Mr. Davis.
+Nathan Moore (born October 12, 1970), also known as Percy Boyd, is an American folk music guitarist and singer-songwriter best known for being a founding member of both ThaMuseMeant and Surprise Me Mr. Davis.
 Moore has also released numerous solo albums on Frogville Records, an independent record company he co-founded with John Treadwell.
 A prolific songwriter, Moore has written over one thousand songs.
 In June 2008, Moore won the prestigious Telluride Bluegrass Festival Troubadour Competition, performing for 10,000 festival goers and winning a custom made guitar.

 His most recent project (2017) is called The Whole Other, featuring Nathan's songs and sounds on an electronic backdrop, partnered with multi-instrumentalist and collaborator Lex Park.

 Biography

 Surprise Me Mr. Davis

 Surprise Me Mr. Davis is an electro-folk band consisting of Nathan Moore and the members of avant-rock band The Slip.
 They formed in 2003 in Boston while Moore was visiting The Slip at their apartment and the Blizzard of 2003 hit.
 When they were snowed in, Moore and The Slip spent the time playing with home recording equipment, the result eventually becoming their self-titled album.
 During the period in which they were snowed in, the band members would ask each other what they should play on their instruments.
 The typical answer soon became "Surprise me".
 Toward the end of the week, Nathan Moore received a message on his cell phone from the voice of an elderly lady with a rich accent saying, "Mister Davis, you're having fun with that recording!"
 It was a wrong number, but the band decided to merge "Surprise Me." and "Mister Davis", thus making the official band name Surprise Me Mr. Davis.
 In the winter of 2004, the band toured for the first time in the Northeast.
 The clubs they played included the Tin Cup in Philadelphia, Savannah's in Albany, New York, and Eclipse Theater in Waitsfield, Vermont.
 In March and April 2005, they again played a Northeast tour.
 Later that year in November, they played a California tour, hitting clubs such as The Independent in San Francisco, Sweetwater in Mill Valley, California, Moe's Alley in Santa Cruz, and Winston's in San Diego.
 They have also played High Sierra Music Festival every year since forming.
 At the 2006, 2007, 2008, 2009 and 2010 High Sierra Music Festival, they played surprise late night shows at Camp Harry.
 Keyboardist Marco Benevento joined the band in 2009.